 To the Train Station from Terminal 1

-There is a free shuttle bus that runs from terminal 1 to terminal 2.
-The journey takes under ten minutes, but you should allow about 15 to 20 minutes in total to get from terminal T1 to the train station.
+There is a free shuttle bus that runs from Terminal 1 to Terminal 2.
+The journey takes under ten minutes, but you should allow about twenty minutes in total to get from Terminal 1 to the train station.

-As you leave the baggage reclaim, walk straight ahead so that you pass between the taxi ramp and the Caffe de Fiorre coffee bar.
+As you leave the baggage reclaim, walk straight ahead so that you pass between the taxi ramp and the Go Natural snack bar.
 You will then see a sign which guides you to the ramps down to the buses.
 For the shuttle bus, it is best to take the ramp down to the right (just before the Europcar car rental desk).

 Train tickets can be purchased from the machines on the right-hand side as you enter the station.
 The machines accept credit cards or cash (Euros).